kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 ## Basic [east/west] use case

-!!! danger "Experimental in v0.8.0"

-    The [GAMMA initiative][gamma] work for supporting service mesh use cases is _experimental_ in `v0.8.0`.
-It is possible that it will change; we do not recommend it in production at this point.

 In this scenario, Ana has built a workload which is already running in a cluster with a [GAMMA]-compliant [service mesh].
 She wants to use the mesh to protect her workload by rejecting calls to her workload with incorrect